MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainInstallation.md

 The `Test-ADDSDomainInstallation` cmdlet runs those prerequisite checks which would be performed if you were to use the `Install-ADDSDomainController` cmdlet to install a new Active Directory domain configuration.
-It differs from using the `-WhatIf` parameter with the `Install-ADDSDomainController` cmdlet in that instead of summarizing the changes that would occur during the installation process, this cmdlet actually tests whether those changes are possible given the current environment.
+It differs from using the **WhatIf** parameter with the `Install-ADDSDomainController` cmdlet in that instead of summarizing the changes that would occur during the installation process, this cmdlet actually tests whether those changes are possible given the current environment.

-For more information on the scope of these prerequisite checks that the ADDSDeployment module performs when using this cmdlet see the section ADPrep and Prerequisite Checking Architecture in [AD DS Simplified Administration](https://go.microsoft.com/fwlink/?LinkID=237244).
+For more information on the scope of these prerequisite checks that the **ADDSDeployment** module performs when using this cmdlet see the section ADPrep and Prerequisite Checking Architecture in [AD DS Simplified Administration](https://go.microsoft.com/fwlink/?LinkID=237244).